-We’d love to hear what your school has planned for International Day of Peace, or what activities you may have run in the past.
+We’d love to hear what your school has planned for International Day of Peace 2018, or what activities you may have run for Peace Day in the past.
 Head over to the Signpac Facebook Page and leave a comment!

-If you need help with digital signs, pencil signs or multi-language signs to prepare for your International Day of Peace celebrations this September, get in touch and we’ll arrange to have a Signpac Signage Specialists visit your school to advise on the best solutions to make your Peace Day as memorable as possible.
+If you need help with digital signs, pencil signs or multi-language signs to prepare for your Peace Day celebrations this September, get in touch and we’ll arrange to have a Signpac Signage Specialists visit your school to advise on the best solutions to make your Peace Day as memorable as possible.